Tracking aid and other international development finance in near real time

 Official development assistance – Defined by the OECD DAC.

 Other official flows – Defined by the OECD DAC.

-People living in extreme poverty – People living on less PPP$1.90 a day.
+People living in extreme poverty – People living on less than PPP$1.90 a day.

 This tracker analyses transactions published to the International Aid Transparency Initiative (IATI).
-A direct download was taken (on 26 April 2022) of all the data in the IATI registry.
+A direct download was taken on 24 November 2022 of all the data in the IATI registry.
 Each transaction was split by recipient and sector classifications to visualise aggregates of poverty targeting and sectoral priorities.